Rebellious Soul: Critical response

-Rebellious Soul has received mostly positive reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 71, which indicates "generally favorable reviews", based on 5 reviews.
-Andy Kellman of Allmusic praised the material influenced by classic soul, citing "Damn" and lead single "V.S.O.P." as key examples, overall referring to it as a "compact, lyrically diverse debut."
-Stacy-Ann Ellis of Vibe notes Michelle's "rough around the edges" demeanor as evidenced in her role in Love & Hip Hop: Atlanta, but points out that the album shows more to her than just the " 'shaking the table' moments, Piscean dramatics and a mouthful of expletives.
-Her keep-it-real charm drew fans in, and her rebellious soul will keep them there."
+Rebellious Soul received mostly positive reviews from critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 71, indicating "generally favorable reviews", based on five reviews.
+Andy Kellman of Allmusic raised the material influenced by classic soul, citing "Damn" and lead single "V.S.O.P." as key examples, and referring to it overall as a "compact, lyrically diverse debut."

+Stacy-Ann Ellis of Vibe Stacy-Ann Ellis of Vibe noted K. Michelle's "rough around the edges" demeanor as evidenced in her role in Love & Hip Hop: Atlanta, but pointed out that the album shows more to her than just the "'shaking the table' moments, Piscean dramatics and a mouthful of expletives."
+She added that her "keep-it-real charm drew fans in, and her rebellious soul will keep them there."

 Maura Johnston of MSN Music wrote, "Reality TV junkies might know this fiery singer from VH1′s ‘Love and Hip-Hop Atlanta,’ but she's been releasing real-talk-filled mixtapes for the past three years ...
 She shows off her super-raunchy, defiantly strong and maternally devoted sides, among others.
 All of these lyrics sound like they were written in moments of high passion, thanks in part to her take-no-prisoners voice."

-Ayara Pommells of Soul Train said, "Overall Rebellious Soul is a great effort from K.Michelle.
+Ayara Pommells of Soul Train said, "Overall Rebellious Soul is a great effort from K. Michelle.
 You can expect to be serenaded with tales of heartbreak, sexual encounters for grown folks and mantras of female empowerment.
-The production is complementary to both K.Michelle’s heavy vocals and candid lyrical content.
+The production is complementary to both K. Michelle’s heavy vocals and candid lyrical content.
 She does not drown in the instrumentals.
 The beats are relatively simple without ever crossing over into vanilla territory.
-Every detail on this album has been carefully constructed so as to allow K.Michelle to shine her brightest."
+Every detail on this album has been carefully constructed so as to allow K. Michelle to shine her brightest."

-Elias Legit of PopMatters was more critical, promptly reminiscing of 2009 buzz single "Fakin' It" as a sign of her manipulation over men and pumping up their egos, while lamenting that the same power was nowhere to be found on Rebellious Soul.
-Jon Caramancia of The New York Times praised Michelle's "tremendous promise", but was critical of her foul language and lack of boundaries in regards to subject matter, stating, "What she’s missing is restraint."
+Elias Legit of PopMatters was more critical, referencing the 2009 buzz single "Fakin' It" as a sign of her manipulation over men and inflating their egos, while lamenting that the same power was nowhere to be found on Rebellious Soul.
+Jon Caramancia of The New York Times praised K. Michelle's "tremendous promise", but was critical of her foul language and lack of boundaries in regard to subject matter, stating, "What she’s missing is restraint."